CARRTLABUSF/UnityChallenge24/README.md

 **Demo Videos Suggestion**:
    - Use [WeTransfer](https://wetransfer.com/) to upload your video demos and get the links to put in your pull request.

-## Challenge Levels
+## Challenge Format

-The challenge is divided into three levels.
+As stated before, the challenge is split between 2 categories

+- Unity Coding Skills
+- Web technology integration skills

+Each category will have different levels.
 You don't have to complete all of them to submit the challenge, but each level evaluates a unique skill useful for our projects.

+## Unity Coding Skills Challenge
 ### Level 1: Moving Laser Hand

 **Task**: